How to check user login history in WordPress

 Registered users who visited the site in the last 30 days

 As you may notice, this filter won’t give you a number of visits.
-Therefore this filter can only be used to manipulate users based on their last login, not based on the total number of times they have visited your site.
+Therefore, it can only be used to manipulate users based on their last login, not the total number of times they have visited your site.

-Another idea is using the reverse filter and checking all users who haven’t been active in the past 30 days.
-In this way you can get in touch with them, or send them something interesting that happened lately.
+Another idea is to use the reverse filter and check all users who haven’t been active in the past 30 days.
+This way, you can contact them or send them something interesting that has happened lately.

 Registered users who haven't visited the site